blueprismo/100-golang-exercices/intermediate_exercises/026/README.md

 # Exercise: SLICES

-Slices are arrays that are dynamically-sized.
+Slices are arrays that are dynamically-sized, meaning they have no fixed size!
-Slices store multiple values of the same type in a single variable.
+Like arrays, they store multiple values of the same type in a single variable.

 ```go
 // ARRAY